Environmental Public Health (ENPH)

 ENPH 645A Hazardous and Solid Waste Management (3 crs)

-Prerequisite: Limited to students accepted into the Master of Public Health Accelerated Plan.
+Prerequisite: ENPH 645A is available only to students in the Master of Public Health (MPH) Accelerated Program.

 Examination of the generation, use, handling, and storage of solid waste, and of materials posing significant chemical, biological, and radiological risks to health.
 Several field trips will supplement in-class learning.